 Supremex Announces Date of its 2023 First Quarter Results Conference Call and Annual Meeting of Shareholders

-/EIN News/ -- MONTREAL, May 03, 2023 (GLOBE NEWSWIRE) -- Supremex Inc. (“Supremex” or the “Company”) (TSX: SXP), a leading North American manufacturer and marketer of envelopes and a growing provider of paper-based packaging solutions, will release its results for the first quarter ended March 31, 2023, after markets close Tuesday, May 9, 2023.
+MONTREAL, May 03, 2023 (GLOBE NEWSWIRE) -- Supremex Inc. ("Supremex" or the "Company") SXP, a leading North American manufacturer and marketer of envelopes and a growing provider of paper-based packaging solutions, will release its results for the first quarter ended March 31, 2023, after markets close Tuesday, May 9, 2023.
 A conference call to discuss these results will be held on Wednesday, May 10, 2023, at 8:00 a.m.
 (Eastern Time).

 Conference Call: